 Since the arrival of the Internet, open networks have always created possibilities that have invited the participation of all.
 This time it’s the opposite – we are developing closed networks where only certain people who share some degree of trust are invited to participate.

-Unlike TCP / IP, the Blockchain is a cryptographic protocol that will withstand malicious hackers (falsification, alteration, phishing, etc.) The first generation is that of Bitcoin.
+Unlike TCP / IP, the Blockchain is a cryptographic protocol that will withstand malicious hackers (falsification, alteration, phishing, etc.) The first generation is characterized by the appearance and growth of Bitcoin.
 The second could be that of international banking networks or medical records.

 • The Talking Interface (Haptic technology)